GLOBAL MARKETS-Diminished stimulus hopes send shares lower

 By Leah Schnurr

-NEW YORK, July 12 Global shares sagged on Thursday and the euro hit a new two-year low on concern about the world economic growth outlook and dimmed expectations for any new near-term stimulus response by the U.S. Federal Reserve.
+NEW YORK, July 12 Global shares fell more than 1 percent on Thursday and the euro hit a new two-year low on concern about the world economic growth outlook and dimmed expectations for any new near-term stimulus response by the U.S. Federal Reserve.

-Stocks on Wall Street fell as investors fretted about what a softer economy will mean for company profits after a number of high-profile corporate earnings warnings in recent days.
+Stocks on Wall Street tumbled after the opening bell with the weakening growth picture prompting a number of high-profile corporate earnings warnings in recent days.

 There was some solace from data on Thursday that showed the number of Americans applying for jobless benefits fell last week to a four-year low, though some of that improvement may be temporary.